-You can contribute to a traditional account for an IRA tax deduction up until the filing deadline, which this year is April 15, 2019, for the 2018 tax year.
-Traditional IRA tax deductions can lower your tax bill for your filing year, with your total contribution being fully deductible if neither you nor your spouse is covered by a workplace retirement plan.
+You can contribute to a traditional account for an IRA tax deduction up until the filing deadline, which this year is April 15, 2020, for the 2019 tax year.
+Traditional IRA tax deductions can reduce your tax bill for your filing year, with your total contribution being fully deductible if neither you nor your spouse is covered by a workplace retirement plan.

-If you are covered by a workplace retirement plan, then your contribution may be fully or partially deductible depending on your modified adjusted gross income, which is your gross income minus any deductions.
+If you’re covered by a workplace retirement plan, then your contribution may be fully or partially deductible depending on your modified adjusted gross income, which is your gross income minus any deductions.
 Once your modified adjusted gross income exceeds a certain amount, the amount of deductions you can take for IRA contributions begins to reduce.
-Here’s how the phase-out works:
+Here’s how the phaseout works:

 Each type of IRA has different benefits, rules, and limitations.
 Which one might be right for you?

-It’s important to be aware of required minimum distributions, or RMDs, from traditional IRAs.
-There are steep penalties that you will incur if you fail to make the required withdrawals from your traditional IRA—as high as 50% of the amount you should have withdrawn.
-These RMDs do not have to begin until you turn 70 1/2.
+It’s important to be aware of the changes to the required minimum distributions, or RMDs, for traditional IRAs under the SECURE Act.
+Previously, RMDs had to begin in the year you turn 70 1/2, but the SECURE Act increases the age to 72.
+(Note that the age limit for making contributions has been removed starting in 2020.)
+There are steep penalties you could incur if you fail to make the required withdrawals from your traditional IRA—as much as 50% of the amount you should have withdrawn.
 In addition, if you withdraw funds from a traditional IRA before the age of 59 1/2, you’ll be subject to a 10% early withdrawal penalty.
 Plus, your funds will be taxed as regular income.

-A Roth IRA account has many features that are similar to a traditional IRA account, but its tax advantages are different.
-Essentially, contributions to a Roth IRA account are not tax deductible when you file taxes for the year.
+A Roth IRA has many features that are similar to a traditional IRA, but its tax advantages are different.
+Essentially, contributions to a Roth IRA are not tax deductible when you file taxes for the year.
 Instead, the contributions provide tax-free income on all your withdrawals and earnings once you’re in retirement.

-So, when choosing between a traditional or a Roth IRA, it’s a matter of deciding whether you think it’s best to pay taxes now, at your current tax rate, or later when you’re retired.
+So, when choosing between a traditional or Roth IRA, it’s a matter of deciding whether you think it’s best to pay taxes now, at your current tax rate, or later when you’re retired.
 Keep in mind that under the current law, your taxable income during retirement can affect a number of expenses, such as your Medicare premium.
-So a Roth IRA, by providing non-taxable income, has the advantage of not increasing expenses like your Medicare premium, whereas distributions from your traditional IRA might.
+So a Roth IRA, by providing nontaxable income, has the advantage of not increasing expenses such as your Medicare premium, whereas distributions from your traditional IRA might.

 Also, a Roth IRA does not carry a required minimum distribution for withdrawal, as a traditional IRA does.
-However, like a traditional IRA, you will incur a 10% penalty for early withdrawal, or before age 59 1/2.
+However, like a traditional IRA, you’ll incur a 10% penalty for early withdrawal of earnings (contributions can be taken out anytime), or before age 59 1/2.

-If you’ve made the transition from being employed to self-employed, or if you’ve experienced a significant drop in income, and hence a drop in tax rate, you might want to consider how converting to a Roth IRA would benefit you, because you would likely pay lower taxes up front.
+If you’ve made the transition from being employed to self-employed, or if you’ve experienced a significant drop in income and hence a drop in tax rates, you might want to consider how converting to a Roth IRA could benefit you, because you’d likely pay lower taxes up front.

-Keep in mind that under the new tax laws, you may no longer reverse a rollover into a Roth IRA.
+Keep in mind that under these tax laws, you may no longer reverse a rollover into a Roth IRA.
 So if you made a conversion or rollover into a Roth IRA after January 1, 2018, you’re stuck with it.

 Note that there are a few more rules that apply to the phasing out of both your contribution and deductibility.
-To learn more, you can visit the IRS.gov page on 2018 deduction limits, the IRS.gov page for 2019, the TD Ameritrade page on IRA and Roth IRA rules, or contact a tax consultant.
+To learn more, you can visit the IRS.gov page on 2019 IRA deduction limits, the IRS.gov page for 2020, the TD Ameritrade page on IRA and Roth IRA rules, or contact a tax consultant.